📸 LATINO SPORTS GALLERY: Boston Red Sox vs. New York Yankees

 📍Yankee Stadium, Bronx, NY

-📸 Photos captured by Bill Menzel/Latino Sports on Saturday, August 23rd – The Red Sox won by a final of 12-1
+📸 Photos captured by Bill Menzel/Latino Sports on Sunday, August 24th – The Yankees won by a final of 7-2

 Follow us on Social Media for updates and exclusive content